Dental Implants – Are They Something for Me?

 Am I a suitable candidate for dental implants?

-Most people, with the exception of children whose jawbone is still growing and developing, are candidates for dental implants.
+Most people, except children whose jawbone is still growing and developing, are candidates for dental implants.
 However, your oral surgeon will perform an examination to determine if you are a candidate.
-Thanks to advanced dental implant technology, careful follow-up care and regular follow-up appointments, most patients can receive implants even if they already have health problems.
+Thanks to advanced dental implant technology, careful aftercare, and regular follow-up appointments, most patients can receive implants even if they have existing health problems.

 Click here for our implant offer (e.g. free initial consultation)